practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 We got this shipped into production quickly (and rightly so, because it was only a useless parameter at that time, meant to allow us to make sure it ended up in all the right places), but then quickly realized the difficulty of writing this code in a DRY fashion.

-Eventually settled on adding a path helper override (article_path, article_url) which delegates to a low level object (ArticleLink).
+Eventually settled on adding a path helper override (`article_path`, `article_url`) which delegates to a low level object (ArticleLink).
 Where we were confident we'd have our ApplicationHelper and settle on its default behavior, we used the override, otherwise we explicitly make calls to ArticleLink.

-We had to dig way deeper into Rails core behavior than I wanted to in this code (to_params, Rails.app.routes.url_helpers, Capybara, assert_url_has_param in test helper, etc).
+We had to dig way deeper into Rails core behavior than I wanted to in this code (`to_params`, `Rails.app.routes.url_helpers`, Capybara, `assert_url_has_param` in test helper, etc).
 But we decided to do the best we could, and to ship with warts and all.

 Somewhat ambitiously added some (wrong) code for conversation tokenizing here too.

 **Make broadcast mailer send individual emails + added mustache -- [pull request](https://github.com/elm-city-craftworks/practicing-ruby-web/pull/162)**

 Here we were bit by another Rails core oddity: The way we were using ActionMailer was wrong, and so ActionMailer::Base.deliveries was delivering corrupt results.
 This lead to a very annoying debugging session.
-(If you reproduce, check object_id out of curiousity).
+(If you reproduce, check `object_id` out of curiousity).

 This work also left us looking at some ugliness in our tests which we couldn't deal with at the moment, but exposed issues to return to later.

-By the end of it, we had mustache URL expansion {{article}}slug{{/article}} but not tokens.
+By the end of it, we had mustache URL expansion `{{article}}slug{{/article}}` but not tokens.

 Why add mustache here instead of doing it in a separate pull request?
 Because originally this was supposed to be a "tokenize broadcast emails" pull request, before we ran into slowness problems.